softdrawss/Enemies_AI/README.md

 Depending it it fits the design of the enemy and the gameplay, developers can choose to add different features in the behaviour of enemies when they attack, such as the duration of the anticipation, hit frames, cooldown, optional added affects when the player is hit, whether if the enemy can interrupt the player's attacks and how the player can defend against it.

-In some games, enemies may attack with a combo, a sequence of rapid attacks, while in others their main attacks consist of one hit.
+In some games, enemies may attack with a combo, a sequence of rapid attacks, while in others their main attacks consist of one hit or have multiple attacks.
 Which combination the game uses is generally taught to the player from the start of the game.
 This is important to set a players expectations and to teach them how to fight against enemies or, in consequence, it can lead to frustation.
 Games that do not teach the player this progressively are significantly more difficult to learn, and this steep difficulty curve means that they generally appeal to a gaming audience that enjoys tough challenges, so developers should take in mind this point when creating the AI of the enemies to fit the target of the game.

+In case the enemy has multiple attack, which the attack that is used can depend on a variety of factors.
+In most games where this happens this variety is regulated by a context driven decision tree to choose which attack to use, with some randomness included to use stronger attacks more sparingly.

+#### 2.1.2.
+Enemies Grouping AI

 ### 2.2.
 Enemy Behaviour
 The main objective for designers when creating enemies is engage the player to fight until a reward is given and feel like a real fight.